Winifred Atwell: Later life

-Though a dynamic stage personality, Atwell was modest, shy and soft-spoken.
-Eloquent and intellectual, she was well read and keenly interested in and informed about issues and current events.
-Voracious in her reading habits and a devotee of crosswords, she confessed to an inordinate love of mangoes, a dislike of new shoes, and a keen interest in televised cricket (she backed England).
-She was also a devout Catholic, who unpretentiously played the organ for her parish church.
+Though a dynamic stage personality, Atwell was known to be modest, shy and soft-spoken.
+Eloquent and intellectual, she was well read and informed about issues and current events.
+She also had an interest in cricket.
+She was also a devout Catholic, and played the organ for her parish church.

 Atwell often returned to her native Trinidad and, on one occasion, she bought a house in Saint Augustine, which she adored and later renamed Winvilla.
 It was later turned into the Pan Pipers Music School by one of her students, Louise McIntosh.
 In 1968, Atwell recorded Ivory and Steel, an album of standards and classics, with the Pan Am Jet North Stars Steel Orchestra (director/arranger Anthony Williams), and supported musical scholarships in the West Indies.
 In the early 1980s, her sense of loss following her husband's death made her consider returning to Trinidad to live, but she found the weather too hot.

 Atwell suffered a stroke in 1980.
 In 1981, she officially retired on The Mike Walsh Show, then Australia's highest-rating television variety programme.
 She categorically stated that she would retire and not return as a public performer, and that she had had an excellent career.
 Her last TV performance was "Choo Choo Samba", followed by a medley of "Black and White Rag" and "Twelfth Street Rag".
 Her only non-private performances from that point were as an organist in her parish church at Narrabeen.

 Death

-In 1983, following an electrical fire that destroyed her Narrabeen home, she suffered a heart attack and died while staying with friends in Seaforth.
-She is buried beside husband, Lew Levisohn, in Northern Rivers Memorial Park, South Gundurimba in northern New South Wales, just outside Lismore.
-She has a piano-shaped headstone that was paid for by Elton John.
+In 1983, following an electrical fire that destroyed her Narrabeen home, she suffered a heart attack, and died while staying with friends in Seaforth.
+She is buried beside her husband, Lew Levisohn, in Northern Rivers Memorial Park, South Gundurimba in northern New South Wales, just outside Lismore.
+She has a piano-shaped headstone that was rumoured to have been paid for by Elton John.